loicdescotte/loicdescotte.github.io/_posts/2016-02-05-play25-akka-streams.md

 Quite easy isn't it?

-You can find all the source of this example [here](http://github.com/loicdescotte/touiteur).
+You can find all the sources of this example [here](http://github.com/loicdescotte/touiteur).